Mill Hill (The Hale) railway station

-Mill Hill (The Hale) railway station was a station in Mill Hill in north London, on the now-removed railway between Mill Hill East station and Edgware railway station.
-It was located near the junction of Bunns Lane and Lyndhurst Avenue.
+Mill Hill (The Hale) was a station in Mill Hill in north London.
+It was on the now-removed railway between Mill Hill East station and Edgware railway station, near the junction of Bunns Lane and Lyndhurst Avenue.

 History

 The railway line was built by the Edgware, Highgate and London Railway (EH&LR) and was opened on 22 August 1867, in what was then rural Middlesex, by the Great Northern Railway (GNR) (which had taken over the EH&LR).
 The station, then named The Hale Halt, was not opened until 11 June 1906, on the single track from Finchley Central to Edgware.
 The whole line ran from Finsbury Park to Edgware via Highgate with branches to Alexandra Palace and High Barnet.
 The station was adjacent to the Midland Railway's (MR's) Mill Hill station (now Mill Hill Broadway), with the GNR's track passing under those of the MR just to the south of Mill Hill station.
 A goods service opened on 18 July 1910.

-After the 1921 Railways Act created the 'Big Four' railway companies, the line was, from 1923, part of the London and North Eastern Railway (LNER).
+After the Railways Act 1921 created the 'Big Four' railway companies, the line was, from 1923, part of the London and North Eastern Railway (LNER).
 The station was named Mill Hill (The Hale) in 1928.

-In 1935, London Underground devised a five-year New Works Programme of improvements, and planned to take over the line from the LNER in its "Northern Heights" plan.
+In 1935, London Underground devised a five-year New Works Programme of improvements, and planned to take over the line from the LNER in its "Northern Heights plan".
 The line was to be modernised for use by electric trains on double track, and amalgamated with the Northern line.
 The two adjacent stations were to be provided with a new combined entrance building with a shared forecourt and shops.

 Works began in the late 1930s and were at an advanced stage, with a second track laid between Finchley Central junction and Mill Hill (The Hale) when they were interrupted by the Second World War.
 The section of line between Finchley Central station and Edgware was closed to passenger services on 11 September 1939.